WooCommerce: Show or Hide Bank Accounts Based On Order

 Continue reading WooCommerce: Automatically Register Guest Checkouts

-WooCommerce: View Thank You Page @ Order Admin
+WooCommerce: Access Thank You Page from Order Admin

 I’ve been testing for over an hour but finally I found a way to make this work.
 When you are in “Edit Order” view under WordPress Dashboard > WooCommerce > Orders, there is a dropdown of “Order actions”: “Email invoice“, “Resend new order notification“, etc.

-A major problem I’ve always had while troubleshooting or working on the WooCommerce thank you page was that I had to build that URL by hand in order to view it again or to avoid placing yet another test order (it follows the format e.g. https://example.com/checkout/order-received/214008/?key=wc_order_aHB6YrmLOZIKP).
+A major problem I’ve always had while troubleshooting or working on the WooCommerce thank you page was that I had to build that URL by hand in order to view it again (it follows the format https://example.com/checkout/order-received/123456/?key=wc_order_abcdefghijklmn).
+Also, I wanted to avoid placing additional test orders.

-Well, from today, you can access that order thank you page URL directly from the “Order actions” dropdown.
-Enjoy!
+Well, from today, you can access the customer thank you page directly from the “Order actions” dropdown.

-Continue reading WooCommerce: View Thank You Page @ Order Admin
+Continue reading WooCommerce: Access Thank You Page from Order Admin

 WooCommerce: How to Create Custom Logs